Mauricebrwn/weekend-movie-sagas/README.md

 Over the course of a weekend we were tasked with using our knowledge of Redux, React, SQL Joins, and Sagas in order to refactor an app - and add a Detail view for each movie in their database.

 ## Approach
-As this project had many components speaking to eachother I started with a DB design to help visualize the database table relationships and the flow.
+As this project had many components speaking to eachother I started with a DB design to help visualize the database table, relationships, and the flow.

 ## Prerequisites
 - Node.js